Need help dealing with violent or distressing online content? Learn more

 They can be set up to do things like

-• Filter different kinds of content — such as ‘adult’ or sexual content, content that may promote self-harm, eating disorders, violence, drugs, gambling, racism and terrorism.
+• Filter different kinds of content — such as ‘adult’ or sexual content, social media pages and pages with content that may promote self-harm, eating disorders, violence, drugs, gambling, racism and terrorism

-• Set time limits, blocking access after a set time.
+• Set time limits, blocking access after a specific length of time.

-If a device or program is shared by multiple members of your family, you should be able change the tool settings to reflect each user’s age and skills.
+If a device or program is shared by multiple members of your family, you should be able change the settings to reflect each user’s age, maturity and skills.

 Audio